yongchaofan/tinyTerm/docs/index.md

 ## Introduction

 Many network engineers use terminal emulators for connection to network devices and type CLI commands, and frequently face challenges like:

-	**what's the syntax of that magic command I used last time?**
+	. what's the syntax of that magic command I used last time?
-	**have to send 100 commands to 10 devices, that's a lot of typing!**
+	. have to send 100 commands to 10 devices, that's a lot of typing!
-	**scripting**
+	. scripting

 tinyTerm is an attempt to help network engineers with features like: